xinychen/transdim/README.md

 ### Open data

-In this repository, we have adapted the publicly available data sets into our experiments.
+In this repository, we have adapted some publicly available data sets into our experiments.
 The original links for these data are summarized as follows,

 - **Multivariate time series**
   - [Birmingham parking data set](https://archive.ics.uci.edu/ml/datasets/Parking+Birmingham)